CybersecNatLab/ICC2023-KOTH/README.md

 # ICC 2023 - KOTH Game

-This repo contains all the files to run the King-of-the-Hill (KOTH) game proposed during the 2023 edition of the International Cybersecurity Challenge (ICC) held on the 3rd of August in San Diego, California developed and organized by the team of the italian [Cybersecurity National Lab](https://cybersecnalab.it).
+This repo contains all the files to run the King-of-the-Hill (KOTH) game proposed during the 2023 edition of the International Cybersecurity Challenge (ICC) held on the 3rd of August in San Diego, California developed and organized by the team of the italian [Cybersecurity National Lab](https://cybersecnatlab.it).

 ![KOTH](/img/KOTH.png)

+The King-of-the-Hill (KOTH) game was developed by team of the italian [Cybersecurity National Lab](https://cybersecnatlab.it), credits go to: Alberto [alberto247](https://github.com/alberto247) Carboneri, Gianluca [devgianlu](https://github.com/devgianlu) Altomani, Gaspare [GaspareG](https://github.com/GaspareG) Ferraro and Matteo [mr96](https://github.com/mr-96) Rossi

 The repo is organized in the following files and folders:

-- [RULES.md](RULES.md): complete rules of the game
+- [RULES.md](/RULES.md): complete rules of the game
-- [WRITEUP.md](WRITEUP.md): writeup of quirks and vulnerabilities present in the game
+- [WRITEUP.md](/WRITEUP.md): writeup of quirks and vulnerabilities present in the game
 - [backend](/backend): source of the game engine
 - [deploy](/deploy): complete project of the game infrastructure
 - [dist](/dist): folder containing all the files distributed to the teams